Samsung Galaxy Tab A 7 Review (2020)

 The only aspect of the build that you wish Samsung had done better is the gap between the display glass and casing, as there is a lot of room for dirt to accumulate in those gaps over time.

-The microSD slot is tucked beneath a small flap that can be flipped open with a fingernail.
+The MicroSD slot is tucked beneath a small flap that can be flipped open with a fingernail.

-Another great feature of the design is narrow bezel around the screen.
+Another great feature of the design is the narrow bezel around the screen.
 The 108.8 millimeters of bezel running around the screen is just right for a 7-inch tablet that has been built on the premise of portability.

 The tablet has a sturdy, stable feel to it.
 It does betray some amount of flexibility.
 Fortunately, this does not add any unpleasant cracking or creaking noises in the tablet.